kaby76/swigged.llvm/README.md

 * Windows 10 (x64)
 * Ubuntu.16.04 (x64)

 Swigged.llvm can be built and run in the Linux environment.
 Swigged.llvm is Net Standard 2.0 assembly.
 It is compatible with Net Core 2.0 and Net Framework 4.6.1 and later versions.
-Swigged.llvm.native is a platform specific library.
+Note, Swigged.llvm.native is a platform specific library.
-Details to build are described below.

 ## Using Swigged.llvm (from NuGet):